Post

 volumes:

 We will be using the above information to tell the docker-compose command to install the Windows OS with all the specifications listed above.
 You must edit the file content depending on your hardware and liking.
-The compose.yml is a yml file.
+The compose.yaml is a yaml file.
 In our case, we will be installing the Windows 11 Tiny version to save space and resources.
 It is easy to understand the terminologies of the above file.
 You can always refer to https://github.com/dockur/windows for further tweaking the file content.
-Once saved, you can run the below command to install the Windows OS in the background:
+Once saved, you can run the below command to install the Windows OS:

 1